Birrarung Marr, Melbourne: Horticulture

-Horticulture

-In addition to the mature elms along the river bank and at Speakers Corner, about 200 new trees were planted in the park during its construction.
-The new plantings focus on Australian species including a mass planting of Macrozamia communis (cycads) on the embankment overlooking Speakers Corner.
+In addition to the mature elms along the river bank and at Speakers' Corner, about 200 new trees were planted in the park during its construction.
+The new plantings focus on Australian species including a mass planting of Macrozamia communis (cycads) on the embankment overlooking Speakers' Corner.
 Also in this area are several Doryanthes excelsa (gymea lilies) and Lepidozamia peroffskyana (pineapple zamia, another cycad).
 Hundreds of smaller Australian native plants are also present although construction of the William Barak Bridge, which was not part of the original design for the park, destroyed one of the major display plantings on the north-facing embankment of the middle terrace.

 Doryanthes excelsa near the middle terrace.

 Additional tree planting for shade and shelter was envisaged for the level areas of the upper and middle terraces, but has not yet been implemented.

-Name origin

-The name comes from the Woiwurrung language of the Wurundjeri, meaning "beside the river".
-The name was applied to the park after the design was adopted.